CorentinJ/WeatherCollector/README.md

 Python 3.6.

-This script collects weather data from the NAOO and outputs a single csv file containing the raw weather data for the location you selected.
+This script collects weather data from the NOAA and outputs a single csv file containing the raw weather data for the location you selected.

 ![Example](https://i.imgur.com/W6SHASW.png)